ahaborte918/vpn/README.md

 </p>
 <p>

-Now we will set up our virtual machine in Microsoft Azure.
+Now that our local IP address was found, the next thing to do is set up our Virtual Machine in Microsoft Azure.

 </p>
 <br />